AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 types will be as follows):

 - First call Formatter.Open on the type, also giving index and component types
-- Then Call Formatter.List element followed by To_String on each low then high bound.
+- Then call Formatter.List element followed by To_String on each low then high bound.
 - Then for each component, call Formatter.List element followed by To_String on the Index then Component
 - Last call Formatter.Close